 I believe everyone should have access to affordable and quality health care.
 I will support measures that move us toward that goal, including fighting to protect Medicaid, Medicare, and Social Security, closing the uninsured gap, protecting people with pre-existing conditions, addressing the prescription drug affordability crisis, and reducing health disparities among different communities.

-As a long-time advocate for universal health care, I aim to move our country towards a system with universal health care and proposals promoting Medicare for All.
+As a long-time advocate for universal health care, I aim to move our country towards a system with universal health care and I am an original cosponsor of Medicare for All.
+We must increase coverage, support small businesses, expand primary care, and lower premiums.
+Medicare for All is the right step toward addressing the high costs and inequalities in the current health care system.

 More on Health